puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/storage/volumes.md

 The volume gets re-resolved if the pod gets deleted and recreated, which means that new remote content will become available on pod recreation.
 A failure to resolve or pull the image during pod startup will block containers from starting and may add significant latency.
-Failures will be retried using normal volume backoff and will be reported on the pod reason and message.
+Failures will be retried using standard volume backoff and will be reported on the pod reason and message.

 The types of objects that may be mounted by this volume are defined by the